How Much a Frequent Flyer Point is Worth: Our Valuations

 Our analysis puts Qantas Frequent Flyer and Virgin Australia Velocity in around the middle of the pack.
 However, it’s worth considering that it’s a lot easier to earn large amounts of Qantas and Velocity Points in Australia – especially through Qantas points-earning credit cards and Velocity credit cards.
 You can also easily earn Qantas and Velocity Points at Australian supermarkets, petrol stations and when shopping online.

-Currently, the AFF Point Valuations show that Qantas Frequent Flyer redemptions are – on average – more valuable than Velocity Frequent Flyer redemptions.
-However, there are two key caveats:
+The updated AFF Point Valuations show that Velocity Frequent Flyer redemptions are now – on average – more valuable than Qantas Frequent Flyer redemptions.

-- On average, Qantas has higher airfares than Virgin Australia.
-This does mean that Qantas Points appear to be worth more on some routes, even though Velocity is actually charging fewer points and/or lower taxes & charges for an equivalent redemption on that route.
+This is despite the fact that, on average, Qantas has higher airfares than Virgin Australia.
+This could make Qantas Points appear to be worth more on some routes, even though Velocity is actually charging fewer points and/or lower taxes & charges for an equivalent redemption on that route.
 (At the same time, one could argue that Qantas’ flight is worth more because you get access to better lounges, or more inclusions on board…)

 What’s in our “basket” of redemptions?